Blast hits Pakistan's Lal Shahbaz Qalandar Sufi shrine

 That attack was followed on Wednesday by a suicide bombing at a government office in the Mohmand tribal area and a suicide attack on government employees in Peshawar, killing six people.

-Two police officers were killed on Tuesday while trying to defuse a bomb in the Baluchistan provincial capital of Quetta.
+Two police officers were killed on Tuesday while trying to defuse a bomb in the Balochistan provincial capital of Quetta.

+Asif Ghafoor, spokesman for Pakistan's army, blamed recent attacks on "hostile powers".

+Writing on Twitter, he said that recent "terrorist" attacks were executed on direction from hostile powers and from sanctuaries in Afghanistan.

 |Next >